manya28/DATA-512-Assignments/data-512-homework_2/README.md

 - **Data Limitations**:
   - **Language Bias**: The analysis is based on the English Wikipedia, which may not represent global coverage accurately due to language preferences.
   - **Population Data Currency**: Population figures are approximate and may not reflect the most current data.
+Some countries showcased a population of 0 but have not explicitly been removed form the daatset.

 - **API Rate Limits**:
   - The ORES API has rate limits, and throttling was implemented to respect these limits.